SkyLectures/SkyLectures.github.io/_featured_categories/curriculums.md

 layout: page

 # The title of the tag's page.
-title: Materials
+title: Curriculum Examples

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: materials
+slug: curriculums

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Lecture Materials
+  Curriculum Examples

 # (Optional) You can disable grouping posts by date.
 # no_groups: true